donedgardo/blog/content/daily/collaboration-vs-coordination-day-1.md

 ---
-path: /your-team-coordinates-but-do-they-collaborate
 date: 2026-03-09T14:00:00.000Z
-title: Your team coordinates.
-But do they collaborate?
+title: "Your team coordinates.
+But do they collaborate?"
-description: Coordination divides the problem.
-Collaboration inhabits it.
-Most teams think they're collaborating.
-They're not.
+category: daily
 ---
 Hello there! 👋

 Here's a question worth sitting with: